parse-community/parse-server-s3-adapter/README.md

 S3_BUCKET=bucketName
 ```

-the following optional configurations can be set by environment variables too:
+the following optional configuration can be set by environment variable too:

 ```
-S3_ACCESS_KEY=accessKey
-S3_SECRET_KEY=secretKey
 S3_SIGNATURE_VERSION=v4
 ```